-A relapse is a gradual process that occurs in stages.
+A relapse is a gradual process7 that occurs in stages.
 Every stage of recovery comes with its relapse risks.
 To reduce the risk of relapse, patients are encouraged to change their entire life during addiction treatment.
 Recovery requires the creation of a new life where it’s easier not to drink or use substances.
 Other recovery rules include honesty, asking for help when needed, practicing self-care, and not bending the rules.
 Dry drunk syndrome symptoms can be the exact opposite of these recovery guidelines, which could signify impending relapse.

 Relapse can begin weeks or even months before someone drinks or uses drugs again.
 For example, the initial phase is the emotional relapse.
 Someone might not be thinking about drinking again, but they are bottling up their emotions, not taking care of themselves, and focusing on other people, such as other people’s problems or how others affect them.
-Mental relapse is when a person starts to minimize the consequences of their previous alcohol use, craves drugs or alcohol, and thinks about the settings and people related to their past use.
+Mental relapse7 is when a person starts to minimize the consequences of their previous alcohol use, craves drugs or alcohol, and thinks about the settings and people related to their past use.
 These are all things that can occur with dry drunk syndrome as well, and can lead to physical relapse, where the person starts drinking regularly again.

 Living With a Dry Drunk